jr101dallas/roguelike-tutorial/docs/breadcrumbs/index.md

 # Plan
 Pulling together breadcrumbs blathered about in the blog and other places.

+## Roguelike Repo Location
+The GitHub repository for this project is [here](https://github.com/jr101dallas/roguelike-tutorial)

 ## Skip
 SadConsole and display and look
 GoRogue and location and proximity